Algebras with a negation map: Linear algebra over a triple

-\begin{cor} Condition A1 holds over a cancellative meta-tangible $\tT$-triple. \end{cor} \begin{proof} If $m$ is the rank of a matrix $A$, then any $m+1$ rows are $\tT$-dependent, implying every $(m +1) \times (m+1)$ minor is singular, so the submatrix rank is at most $m$.\end{proof}
+\begin{cor} Condition A1 holds over a cancelative $(-)$-bipotent triple. \end{cor} \begin{proof} If $m$ is the row rank of a matrix $A$, then any $m+1$ rows are $\circ$-dependent, implying that every $(m +1) \times (m+1)$ minor is $\circ$-singular, so the submatrix rank is at most $m$.
+The same argument holds for the column rank.\end{proof}